About

 Our Style

-New Light Psychotherapy will cater to the individual people that come into our offices.
-We will listen closely, shaping your therapy with gentle hands to reflect your story, your rhythm, your needs.
+At New Light Psychotherapy, therapy is shaped around the person who walks through the door.
+I listen closely, allowing space for your story, your rhythm, and your needs to unfold.
 Here, you are seen.
 You are heard.
 You are deeply understood.

-Rooted in the wisdom of psychodynamic tradition, our work is nourished by the insights of analytic thought, attachment bonds, the language of the body, and the mysteries of the inner world.
+Rooted in the wisdom of psychodynamic and relational traditions, this work is informed by analytic thought, attachment theory, and a deep respect for the complexity of the inner world.

-With a relational heart, we walk beside you, not rushing, not retreating, but allowing space for the deeper unfolding, where true and lasting change takes root.
+With a relational heart, I walk beside you — not rushing, not retreating — allowing space for deeper understanding to emerge, where meaningful and lasting change can take root.

-We honor the quiet ache of old wounds; the invisible scars time and experience may have etched upon your being.
-These burdens, often held in silence, can shape how you love, how you trust, how you live.
+We honor the quiet ache of old wounds; the invisible marks that time and experience can leave behind.
+These burdens, often carried silently, can shape how you love, how you trust, and how you move through the world.

 You are not alone.

-Together, we enter these tender places with courage and compassion.
+Together, we approach these tender places with courage and compassion.

-So that you may begin to remember your wholeness, reclaim your peace, and rise; healed, renewed, and fully alive.
+So that you may begin to rediscover your wholeness, reclaim your peace, and move forward feeling more grounded, renewed, and fully alive.

-New light awakens us, softens what feels heavy, and invites us to see with fresh eyes.
-It’s the sunrise after a long night or the way light dances on water, reminding us that beauty and possibility remain.
+New light invites us to see with fresh eyes.
+It softens what feels heavy and opens space for new understanding.
+Like the sunrise after a long night, or the way light dances across water, it reminds us that clarity, beauty, and possibility remain.

 .jpg)